Characteristic temperature for the immiscible-miscible transition of binary condensates in optical lattices: Theory and methods

 \subsection{Field-field correlation function}

-To define a measure of the coherence in the condensate we introduce the first order correlation function $g^{(1)}_{k} (\mathbf r, \mathbf r')$, which can be expressed as expectations of product of field operators at different positions and times~\cite{glauber_63,naraschewski_99,bezett_08,bezett_12}.
-These are normalized to attain unit modulus in the case of perfect coherence.
-Here, we restrict ourselves to discussing ordered spatial correlation functions at a fixed time.
+To define a measure of the coherence in the condensate we introduce the first-order correlation function $g^{(1)}_{k} (\mathbf r, \mathbf r')$, which can be expressed as expectations of product of field operators at different positions and times~\cite{glauber_63,naraschewski_99,bezett_08,bezett_12}.
+These are normalized to obtain unit modulus in the case of perfect coherence or a system consisting of only condensate atoms.
+Here, we restrict ourselves to ordered spatial correlation functions at a fixed and equal time.
 In terms of the quantum Bose field operator $\hat{\Psi}_{k}$ the first-order spatial correlation function is